Puma Spotlight 2017-18

 In addition to conference attendance, students toured the White House and Capitol Buildings, and the local colleges of George Washington University and Georgetown University.
 Students also visited some of the world-class Smithsonian museums and galleries, including the National Air and Space Museum, Hirshhorn Museum and Sculpture Garden, and the United States Holocaust Memorial Museum.

-Vince Cornella (9th grade) won first place in his wrestling weight class at the Fron Range League championships.
+Vince Cornella (9th grade) won first place in his wrestling weight class at the Front Range League championships.

 Daniel Rui (10th grade) was awarded The Royal Conservatory Music Development Program State Certificate of Excellency in Level 8 Piano for obtaining the highest mark in Colorado during the 2017 academic year.